Hullow/Minishell/Documentation/Shell-functioning.md

 - The [Bash reference manual](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html) is "a brief description of the features that are present in the Bash shell (version 5.2, 19 September 2022) (...) [and] is meant as a brief introduction to features found in Bash.
 The Bash manual page should be used as the definitive reference on shell behavior."

 - Note: there is substantial overlap between the two documents, such that each helps to understand the other.

+- Note 2: "(..)" means part of the original document is ignored.

 ## 1. Reads input
 ### Input sources